 Coordinated communications by establishing a protocol of who to go to regarding different aspects of each project.

-That sentence shows that you’re a team player by describing how you worked within a group and what you did to ensure the success of the project.
+That sentence shows you’re a team player by describing how you worked within a group and what you did to ensure the success of the project.

 Repetitive phrases are ones that don’t add anything new to what’s being said.
 Things like “duties included,” “has experience in,” and “was responsible for” are typical examples.
 There’s no need to use these types of phrases because they’re just saying something that’s already implied.